-Certain of our existing investors, including entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation have indicated an interest in purchasing up to an aggregate of approximately \$ million of shares of our common stock in this offering at the initial public offering price.
+Entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation, each an existing stockholder of our company, have indicated an interest in purchasing up to an aggregate of approximately \$ million of shares of our common stock in this offering at the initial public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell fewer or no shares in this offering to any of these parties, or any of these parties may determine to purchase fewer or no shares in this offering.
 To the extent these entities purchase any shares in this offering and we do not otherwise change the assumed number of shares we are offering, the number of shares available for sale to the general public will be accordingly reduced.

-The shares of our common stock to be outstanding after this offering is based on shares of our common stock outstanding as of March 31, 2016 after giving effect to the LLC Conversion described under the section titled "Certain Relationships and Related Party Transactions-LLC Conversion," the issuance of shares of common stock issuable to holders of vested phantom units in connection with the completion of this offering under our Phantom Unit Plan, and the conversion of \$40.0 million in aggregate principal amount of a note plus accrued interest thereon owed to NantOmics, or the NantOmics Note, into shares of our common stock, assuming a note conversion date of , 2016 and an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on Shares of our common stock outstanding as of March 31, 2016 after giving effect to the LLC Conversion described under the section titled "Certain Relationships and Related Party Transactions -LLC Conversion," the issuance of Shares of common stock issuable to holders of vested phantom units in connection with the completion of this offering under our Phantom Unit Plan, and the conversion of \$40.0 million in aggregate principal amount of a note plus accrued interest thereon owed to NantOmics, or the NantOmics Note, into shares of our common stock, assuming a note conversion date of , 2016 and an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and excludes:

-- any shares of common stock we may issue in the future upon vesting of the phantom units that were outstanding as of March 31, 2016 and which will remain subject to vesting following the completion of this offering; and - shares of common stock reserved for future issuance under our 2016 Equity Incentive Plan, or the 2016 Plan, which will become effective on the date of this prospectus, as well as any automatic increases of the number of shares of our common stock reserved for future issuance under such plan.
+- any shares of common stock we may issue in the future upon vesting of additional phantom units following the completion of this offering; and - shares of common stock reserved for future issuance under our 2016 Equity Incentive Plan, or the 2016 Plan, which will become effective on the date of this prospectus, as well as any automatic increases of the number of shares of our common stock reserved for future issuance under such plan.